 Live Streaming and Commentary

 Live streaming is not common with formula 1 although all races are covered live on Sky and some on Channel 4.
-If you have the option to watch the race whilst betting you will find F1 is one of the best sports for a flutter.
+If you have the option to watch the race whilst betting you will find F1 is one of the best sports for an in play flutter.

 There is not much in the way of audio commentary around either but then again who wants to listen to a car race?